dmmaltos/Donut-Shell/README.md

 ## Structure

 * When program is run it begins its startup sequence:
-  - Loading screen.
+  - A loading screen stating that DonutShell is initializing.
   - A spinning donut.
-  - Welcome screen.
+  - A screen welcoming the user to DonutShell.
-  - Prompts the user for a line of input.
+  - Finally, prompting the user for a line of input.

+* Loops to read given user input lines and checks for:
+  - Multiple commands seperated by the ampersand character (&), to execute concurrently.
+  - The number of characters in the input line, if over 100 characters, then the input line is truncated back down to 100 characters.
+  - Command arguments.
+  - Invalid characters in commands or arguments.